 Good news and bad news for subprime borrowers

-Some subprime cardholders may be spared any direct harm from the latest Fed interest hike, says Bruce McClary, senior vice president of communications at the National Foundation for Credit Counseling.
+While the Fed’s rate hikes are done for now, the central bank’s actions are data dependent, and it remains watchful.
+Some subprime cardholders may be spared any further direct harm from potential Fed interest hikes, says Bruce McClary, senior vice president of communications at the National Foundation for Credit Counseling.
 For those cardholders, APRs might already be capped at the legal limit, he says.
 Maximum credit card APRs vary by state.

-However, subprime cardholders with APRs below the legal limit might see their interest rates go up in the wake of the Fed’s action, he says.
-For instance, if a subprime consumer’s credit card charges a current APR of 25 percent but the legal cap is 36 percent, a card issuer might now see an opportunity to raise the rate.
+However, subprime cardholders with APRs below the legal limit might see their interest rates go up in the wake of any Fed action, he says.
+For instance, if a subprime consumer’s credit card charges a 25 percent APR but the legal cap is 36 percent, a card issuer might see an opportunity to raise the rate.

-“Recent reports have highlighted the vulnerable state of subprime borrowers in the current economic environment,” says McClary.
-“The higher likelihood of missed payments adds to the cost of repayment for those most likely to face a strong headwind of financial challenges.”
+“The higher likelihood of missed payments adds to the cost of repayment for those most likely to face a strong headwind of financial challenges,” McClary notes.

 Landscape for subprime general-use credit cards

-Nonetheless, Bossler says, some subprime cardholders might be headed for trouble, given the current economic climate.
-In June, the U.S. inflation rate increased to 9.1 percent, the highest it’s been since 1981.
-Inflation has cooled slightly since then, resting at 8.3 percent as of Sept.
-13, according to the U.S. Bureau of Labor Statistics.
+Subprime borrowers are not out of the woods yet, though, in the current economic climate.
+In June 2022, the U.S. inflation rate had increased to 9.1 percent, the highest rate since 1981.
+Inflation has cooled since, dropping to 3.4 percent in December 2023, according to the U.S. Bureau of Labor Statistics.

 “Many of the people we at GreenPath speak with are looking for ways to cope with inflation,” says Bossler.
 “The increased prices on everyday essentials from gas to groceries to utilities — and utilizing credit cards for these expenses — can lead to greater financial stress.
 We’ve seen a heavy need for budgeting and support services.
 Many of our clients are still facing reduced income and job loss.”

-GreenPath is noticing some troubling trends among subprime consumers and other borrowers, including:
+GreenPath has noticed troubling trends among subprime consumers and other borrowers, such as: